Zhemgang District: Security issues

 Starting in the 1990s, the United Liberation Front of Assam maintained guerrilla bases in the forests of southern Zhemgang from which they would launch attacks on targets in India and then return across the border.
 In late 2003 the King of Bhutan, Jigme Singye Wangchuck led a military operation which largely swept the guerrillas out of the region.
 Because of the risk of attack, foreign tourists were not allowed to visit Zhemgang in the past.

 Administrative divisions

-Zhemgang Districts comprises eight village blocks (or gewogs):
+Zhemgang District comprises eight village blocks (or gewogs):